How Long Is a Check Good For? Do Checks Expire?

 • If it’s been less than six months for a conventional check, you can likely cash it as usual.
 Treasury checks are good for up to a year.
 Mobile deposit can make getting the funds into your bank account quick and easy.

-• If it’s past the expiration date, you may check with your bank and see if they will honor it.
+• If it’s past the expiration date, you may check with your traditional or online bank and see if they will honor it.
 If they believe the funds are available, they just might cash it.

 • If the check cannot be cashed, you will likely have to contact the issuer and request a new check.
 You may need to return the expired check as part of this process.

 If you are the issuer of the check and see that six months have gone by and your check hasn’t been cashed, you may try reaching out to the payee to see if the check has been lost or stolen.
-If that is the case, or they just let it sit uncashed, you may reissue the check as your next step.
+If that is the case or they just let it sit uncashed, you may stop payment on the original check and reissue it as your next step.

 Recommended: How to Sign Over a Check to Someone Else